Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Simulation study

-We compare the performance of the resampling methods for two-stars, triangles and a variant of the transitivity coefficient defined in Example 3 of \citet{Bhattacharyya-subsample-count-features}, which is essentially an appropriately defined ratio between triangle and two-star.
+We compare the performance of the resampling methods for two-stars, triangles and a variant of the transitivity coefficient defined in Example 3 of \citet{Bhattacharyya-subsample-count-features}, which is essentially an appropriately defined ratio between triangles and two-stars.